Revised Jan. 18, 2019 (The page you are on was originally posted in the 1990's and regularly updated since then.)

 Wildwinds.com has compiled the results of many coin sales (mostly eBay auctions) and made them easy to find if you know the usual references for your type.
 Then you can search to see pictures and prices for coins that sold on eBay.

-If you find something similar, bookmark it and look again after it has closed.
+4) Go to eBay.com in the "coin, ancient" section, and "search" for your coin type using their search engine.
+The great majority of the coins of your coin's type will be essentially fixed-price offerings with a high opening bid.
+(Do not think most coins on eBay are being auctioned.
+They are not.
+Most are being offered at a price the seller would be very happy to get and the coins will not get even one bid.
+Then they are simply offered again.)
+Some coins on eBay are being auctioned and begin at low prices.
+If you find something like that, bookmark it and look again after it has closed.
 Prices on eBay are not meaningful until after the auction has closed.
 Many coins have all the bidding happen in the last minute.
 After it has closed, you will know about what similar coins will sell for.

 If you think you found your coin type, do not ignore the role of condition (preservation).
 A somewhat worn coin is worth very much less than a nicer example!